China's 'Jack the Ripper' executed

-BEIJING (AFP) - A serial killer dubbed China's "Jack the Ripper" for the way he mutilated several of his 11 female victims was executed on Thursday (Jan 3) morning, three decades after the first murder, the court which sentenced him said.
+BEIJING • A serial killer dubbed China's "Jack the Ripper" for the way he mutilated several of his 11 female victims has been executed, three decades after the first murder, the court which sentenced him said.

-The court in the north-west city of Baiyin, Gansu province, which handed him the death sentence in March last year announced on the Twitter-like Weibo that it had been carried out.
+The court in the north-west city of Baiyin in Gansu province, which handed him the death sentence in March last year, announced on the Twitter-like Weibo that it was carried out yesterday morning.

 China's supreme court had approved the execution, it said.